redhat-partner-tech/partner-tech-days-feb2020/README.md

-# Red Hat Partner Tech Days - Feb 2020
+# Red Hat Partner Tech Days

 Greetings.
 This is the main page February 2020 Red Hat Partner Tech Days.
 These 1-day events are run in various cities across North America with the main landing/registration page located here: